expertflow/mautic-amq-plugin/README.md

 ### Plugin Installation (do not use composer at this time)

 1. Download https://github.com/expertflow/mautic-amq-plugin
-2. Extract it to plugins/MauticActivemqTransportBundle
+2. Extract it to `plugins/MauticActivemqTransportBundle`
-3. Delete `app/cache/prod` or Run `rm -rf var/cache/*` to clear cache
+3. Delete `app/cache/prod` or run `rm -rf var/cache/*` to clear the cache
-4. Go to Plugins in Mautic's admin menu (/s/plugins)
+4. Go to `Plugins` in the Mautic admin menu (/s/plugins)
-5. Click on the `Install / Upgrade Plugin` button to install plugin or Run `php app/console mautic:plugins:install` to install plugin via commandline
+5. Click on the `Install / Upgrade Plugin` button to install plugin or run `php app/console mautic:plugins:install` to install plugin via commandline
-6. Go to Mautic's Configuration (/s/config/edit), click on the Text Message Settings, then choose ActiveMQ as the default transport.
+6. Go to Mautic configuration (/s/config/edit) and click on the **Text Message Settings**, then choose **ActiveMQ** as the default transport.

 ## Send Test Text Message

-### Setup Campaign to Send Text Message
+### Setup Campaign to Send Text Message via ActiveMQ

 After configure the plugin.

-1. Go to Channels -> Text Messages.
+1. Go to `Channels -> Text Messages`.
 2. Create a text message with any content.
 3. Create some new Contacts having valid email and mobile number field.
 4. Go to Segments.